Will I lose my Oklahoma Drivers License?

 It is possible to get a DUI dismissed or be found not guilty of DUI and still lose your license.
 However, the one exception of where the two separate matters affect each other is where the license revocation is set aside and you got your license back but you are convicted of DUI, DPS will suspend your license based on the DUI conviction.
 There is only one license suspension per DUI arrest, but the government gets two chances to take your license.

 Regardless of the driver's age, the driver has 15 days from the date the Notice of Revocation is served to request a hearing.
 If no hearing is requested, the suspension automatically goes into effect on the 30th day after notice was served.
 If the individual requests a hearing, the temporary driving permit remains in effect until the date of the final decision of the administrative law judge.
 The driver is required to pay a fee to reinstate the license after the suspension period expires.
-The length of the revocation can be anywhere from six months to five years depending on your prior history.
+The length of the revocation can be anywhere from six months to three years depending on your prior history.
+Moreover, Oklahoma passed the Erin Swezey Act that requires additional interlock installation of those drivers having their license suspended as a result of a Oklahoma DUI arrest.

 Oklahoma does not provide a work permit any longer.
-However, persons under a 180 day revocation of driving privileges can usually obtain a License Modification.
+However, if your license is suspended as a result of a DUI or PC, you may be eligible for a License Modification.
 This modification can usually allow driving privileges 24/7 as long as a ignition interlock device is installed on the vehicle.
-During your free consultation, Mr. Hunsucker will advise you the length of any potential revocation as well as whether you eligible for a modified license.
+During your free consultation, we will advise you the length of any potential revocation as well as whether you eligible for a modified license.
 However, our goal and mission is to prevent your license from being suspended or revoked.